MileHacker Logo

 • Consider choosing direct flights where feasible to reduce emissions.

-• Opt for slower, conventional ferries over high-speed ones if time permits, as they are generally more fuel-efficient per passenger.
+• Opt for slower, conventional ferries over high-speed ones if time permits, because they are generally more fuel-efficient per passenger.

 • Support airlines or institutions that offer verified carbon offset programs to diminish your travel's environmental impact.
 Explore Terrapass for options.